Mairaaj14/Word-Guessing-Game/README.md

 It was inspired by one of my favorite singers, Lana Del Rey.
 The hidden words are some of her most popular songs.
 ## Overview
 This game will assign the user a random word, in this case one of Lana's songs.
 The word or words will be displayed in empty underscores.
 The user is given 9 lives, meaning they can guess the letter incorrectly only 9 times!
+But don't worry!
+The game will also display the wrong letters you have previously used that way you can keep track of what wrong letters not to use again!
 If they guess the wrong letter they lose and a new random word is given to them.
 This game uses JavaScript to keep track of all the letters used and when they are clicked.
 This game will keep track of how many times a user WON or LOST the game!